Quantile spectral processes: Asymptotic analysis and inference: Copula spectral density kernels and rank-based periodograms

-based on the {\it copula cross-covariances}
+based on the \textit{copula cross-covariances}

 where $U_t:=F(X_t)$.
-Those copula spectral density kernels were introduced in \citet{DetteEtAl2013}, and generalize the {\it $\tau$-th quantile spectral densities} of \citet{Hagemann2013}, with which they coincide for $\tau_1 = \tau_2 = \tau$; an integrated version actually was first considered by \cite{Hong2000}.
-The same copula spectral density kernel also takes the form\enlargethispage{1cm}
+Those copula spectral density kernels were introduced in Dette \textit{et~al.} \cite{DetteEtAl2013}, and generalize the \textit{$\tau $th quantile spectral densities} of Hagemann \cite{Hagemann2013}, with which they coincide for $\tau_1 = \tau_2 = \tau$; an integrated version actually was first considered by Hong \cite{Hong2000}.
+The same copula spectral density kernel also takes the form